 Bahi JD animation

 Bahi JD's story is probably the one that can give the most hope to anime-loving kids today.
-An Iranian kid living in Austria, inspired by sakuga compilations of famous animators on Youtube, he made .gif animations like the one above at 18.
+As a Austrian boy, he was inspired by sakuga compilations of famous animators on Youtube, leading to him making his own .gif animations like the one above at 18.
 Using such work as his portfolio, at 20, he got his first professional animation gig working on the game Skullgirls.
 By 21, he'd been hired for his first TV anime work on Kids on the Slope.
 Since then, he's animated action scenes for Ping Pong The Animation, Space Dandy, Blood Blockade Battlefront, One Punch Man, pretty much all of the most visually stunning anime in the past few years.
 Yeah.
 You wish you were this guy.

 One of the best pieces of advice to give those who want to become animators in Japan is to focus on becoming an animator in your own country.
 Eventually you might get the chance to work overseas.
 Look at Thomas Romain, for example.
 Those of a certain age might remember Code Lyoko, that French cartoon with the kids with the weird foreheads.
 That was his creation.
 Success with anime-inspired animation in France led to the opportunity for a French-Japanese co-production, Oban Star-Racers.
 He moved to Japan for that production and since then has been doing art and design work on series such as Basquash, AKB00048, and Space Dandy (that show sure liked its international animators).
 He's currently working on Macross Delta and gives commentary on the industry on Twitter.